SeshadriRC/DevOps-Docs/Kubernetes/kubernetes-install-EC2/Readme.md

 ### Before running the script perform below things in server.
+Also run the script as a root user.

 Now we found the exact issue.